If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 The World Cup draw is actually quite similar to many other major football tournaments from around the world, meaning fans should be familiar with the general process.

-History of World Cup draw changes
+World Cup draw evolution

 World Cup draw controversies